How To Apply For A Canadian Visa With Your Philippines Passport [Tips for Canada Visit Visa Application in Manila or Online]

 Please do note that the Visa Application Tips that I am posting are all for free.
 But if you need a little more assistance, I can give you a one-on-one travel coaching for a minimal fee-- it’s a lot cheaper than getting it through a travel agency.
 Together, we can go through your documents, fill in what’s missing, practice for the interview, and work together for you to get that visa!

-Despite all the visa application challenges with my Philippines Passport, I did everything on my own, and I’m now on the way to my 100th country-- so I’m sure you can trust me with this one!
+Despite all the visa application challenges with my Philippines Passport, I did everything on my own,-- so I’m sure you can trust me with this one!

 Are you on Pinterest?
 Pin these!